What is the Scottish version of an IVA?

 What’s the Difference Between an IVA and a Trust Deed?

-The main differences between an IVA and Trust Deed are that the Individual Voluntary Arrangement is an English, Northern Irish and Welsh debt management process.
-A Trust Deed is a Scottish debt management process.
+The main differences between an IVA and Trust Deed are that the Individual Voluntary Arrangement is an English, Northern Irish and Welsh formal debt solution.
+A Trust Deed is a formal debt solution for Scottish residents only.

 An IVA can only be applied for by English, Northern Irish and Welsh residents.
 Therefore Trust Deeds are only available for Scottish Residents (or have lived in Scotland in the last 12 months).

 In an IVA you must have minimum unsecured debts of £6,000* whereas in a Trust Deed the minimum total debt level of over £5,000.